Reading at Valentine Primary School

 Reading in KS1 is taught through phonics which is a method of teaching reading by letter sounds, which builds up to blending these sounds together to achieve full pronunciation of whole words.
 Phonics is taught through 'Letters and Sounds' and throughout KS1 the children learn phase 4-6, building upon their knowledge of phase 2 and 3, which is covered in year R. During phase 4-6 the children learn phonemes, graphemes, split digraphs, prefixes and suffixes and tenses.
 They are also taught a range of words by sight; these are called tricky words and cannot be sounded out phonetically.
 Children complete a 20-minute phonics session daily.

 Children are taught a range of strategies when reading and they are encouraged to use the illustrations for support, to break the word down- sounding out, and to read on and identify which word would support the sentence to make it make sense.
 The children also develop their comprehension skills, prediction of the text, how the story relates to their own experiences and how they can identify the difference between fiction and non-fiction texts.
-Every child in KS1 has an individual reading session with an adult fortnightly.
+Wherever possible we link our reading activities to our projects so we can immerse the children in their learning.

 In June the children in year 1 complete a government statutory test called ‘Phonics Screening’.
 During this test the children will read 40 words, 20 real and 20 pseudo (made up alien words).
 This is an opportunity for them to apply their knowledge of phonic sounds taught throughout year R and 1.